 Quebec City, Quebec

-- It’s almost like being in France!
+- This Canada cruise port is almost like being in France!
 Tune up your high school French, sit at a café and celebrate the joie de vivre!

 - Head on up to the Haute-Ville (the old section) either on foot (au pied!) or ride the vintage funicular up to the top ($3.50 Canadian).
 Explore, dine, drink and shop along narrow streets overlooking the harbor.